salernolabs/rescuegroups/doc/request/Contacts/readme.md

     $query = new \RescueGroups\Request\Objects\Contacts\UpdateSettings();

-    $query->setenableContactsDoNotAdoptListSharing("Share your organization's Do Not Adopt list");
+    $query->setenableDoNotAdoptListSharing("Share your organization's Do Not Adopt list");
-    $query->setenableContactsAutoSelectRegistrationInvitation("Automatically select to send Registration Invitation");
+    $query->setenableAutoSelectRegistrationInvitation("Automatically select to send Registration Invitation");
-    $query->setenableContactsAutoSelectCaretakerInfoPublic("Automatically select to set caretaker information public");
+    $query->setenableAutoSelectCaretakerInfoPublic("Automatically select to set caretaker information public");
     $query->setenableAddContactOnlineFormSubmission("Add a Contact record when an Online Form is submitted");
-    $query->setenableContactsAddContactMeetRequest("Add a Contact record when an Meet Request is submitted");
+    $query->setenableAddContactMeetRequest("Add a Contact record when an Meet Request is submitted");
-    $query->setenableContactsAddContactCallCreation("Add a Contact record when a Call is created from the Contact Us page");
+    $query->setenableAddContactCallCreation("Add a Contact record when a Call is created from the Contact Us page");
-    $query->setenableContactsAddContactAnimalSponsorship("Add a Contact record when an Animal Sponsorship is submitted");
+    $query->setenableAddContactAnimalSponsorship("Add a Contact record when an Animal Sponsorship is submitted");
-    $query->setenableContactsAddContactUserRegistration("Add a Contact record when a user registers");
+    $query->setenableAddContactUserRegistration("Add a Contact record when a user registers");

     $result = $api->executeRequest($query);